techery/FLUX/MIGRATION.md

 * Domain subclass should inherit FLXDomain class instead of TEDomain class
 * Domain protocol should inherit FLXDomainProtocol instead of TEDomainProtocol
-* Domain should use `-initWithExecutor:middlewares:stores` instead of overriding `-setup` and `-createMiddlewares` methods
+* Domain should use `-initWithExecutor:middlewares:stores:` instead of overriding `-setup` and `-createMiddlewares` methods